CastosHQ/Seriously-Simple-Podcasting/readme.txt

 * [NEW] Adding `podcast_episode` shortcode for displaying single podcast episode
 * [NEW] Adding 'Date recorded' field to episode details
 * [NEW] Creating new permalink structure for series feeds
+* [NEW] Adding 'view feed' link to feed details settings page
 * [TWEAK] Further improving episode download links
 * [TWEAK] Improving episode custom fields display
 * [TWEAK] Updating publishing URLs to be more accurate for different permalink structures
-* [TWEAK] Numerous code improvements and optimisations across the board
+* [TWEAK] Numerous code improvements and performance optimisations across the board

 = 1.8.11 =
 * 2015-03-05